Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 ![Stock history](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/StockHistory02.png "[Stock history]")

-> [Info] This sub-tab is only displayed when selecting a customer in the *Customer/supplier* list and more than one delivery address has been entered in the *Further addresses* tab.
+> [Info] This sub-tab is only displayed when selecting a customer in the *Customer/supplier* list and the customer has already placed at least one order.

 - [EXCEL]
 Click this button to display the *EXCEL* context menu.
 The following options are available: